• Skip to primary navigation

 2 tbsp neutral oil

-• Cook for 5 minutes in the air fryer at 200C/400F, then turn the potatoes and cook for a further 5 minutes.
+• Cook for 5 minutes in the air fryer at 200C/400F, then turn or shake the potatoes and cook for a further 5 minutes.

 1 tbsp neutral oil